 Articulating Your Health Care Values

 As you prepare your advanced healthcare directive, you’ll usually be asked to document your wishes and preferences that should guide the decisions that are made on your behalf.
-For instance, you may express that you would prefer some type of pain relief, but also wish to keep your brain clear.
-Or, you may articulate your desire to spend your final days at home.
-By providing your health care values in a clear way, you’re leaving instructions to your medical team and your loved ones to ensure that your wishes are carried out, even if you are no longer able to verbally communicate these preferences.
+For instance, you may express that you would prefer some type of pain relief, but that you’d also wish to keep your brain clear.
+Or, you may articulate your desire to spend your final days within the comfort of your home.
+By expressing your health care values in a clear way, you’re leaving instructions to your medical team and your loved ones to ensure that your wishes are carried out, even if you are no longer able to verbally communicate these preferences.

 Recognizing Your Right to Revoke or Modify Your Health Care Directive

 It’s important to understand that you are still allowed and able to make your own decisions about your health care as long as you are able to do so.
-The advanced healthcare directive is simply additional protection for you—it is there to document your wishes and guide healthcare decisions should you become unable to express your preferences for any number of reasons.
+The advanced healthcare directive simply affords you additional protections—it is there to document your wishes and guide healthcare decisions should you become unable to express your preferences for any number of reasons.
 You also have the right to modify or cancel your directive at any point.
-Many people revise or make changes to their advanced directives as they age and their needs or preferences shift.
+Many people revise or make changes to their advanced directives as they age and as their needs or preferences shift.

 Want to learn more about the importance of creating an advanced health care directive in the Spokane Valley area?
 Reach out to the experienced and friendly legal team at Legacy Law Group by calling (509) 315-8087 today.